ppy2/pure/README.md

 To organize your own rsync update server, you need to replace the /opt/update binary file with your own script.
 The firmware root filesystem files will be written to /home/pureupdate/ on host system.

-URL for the latest built firmware. https://github.com/ppy2/pure/raw/master/out/Pure_latest.gz
+URL for the latest built firmware: https://github.com/ppy2/pure/raw/master/out/Pure_latest.gz